H-Mateus/spinal-studies-rjah-site/content/authors/admin/_index.md

 - Researchers
 ---

-I am currently a PhD student at [Keele Univeristy](https://www.keele.ac.uk/research/).
+I am currently a PhD student at [Keele Univeristy](https://www.keele.ac.uk/research/) funded by the [EPSRC](https://epsrc.ukri.org/) as part of the [Center for Doctoral Training in Regenerative Medicine](https://www.lboro.ac.uk/microsites/chemical/dtcregen-med/).
 My research focuses on the prognosis of spinal cord injury.
 I have been investigating the value of blood parameters measured as part of routine care in predicting the level of neurological recovery a patient may have.
 I am also using proteomic techniques and ELISAs to further analyse patient blood to identify potential novel biomarkers that may predict recovery.